We want everyone in our academy community to feel safe, respected and able to talk about any concerns they may have.

 The NSPCC has a dedicated helpline for children and young people who have experienced abuse at school, or for worried adults and professionals that need support and guidance, including for non-recent abuse. t: 0800 136 663.

 If you’re worried about your boyfriend or partner’s behaviour, learning more about the warning signs of domestic violence could help you – or someone close to you – stay safe.
-Refuge offers advice about domestic abuse for teenage girls and young people. t: 0808 2000 247
+Refuge offers advice about domestic abuse and a 24-hour helpline: 0808 2000 247.

 The Hide Out also offers advice for children and young people about domestic abuse.